 Writing Down Meal Plans

 Food is essential and isn’t something you can’t skip; however, it is something you can save on!
-Since last year, I’ve developed the habit of writing down meal plans for the month, and I tend to go through my food cupboard at the end of every month and utilize whatever has been sat for long or needs to be used soon.
+Since last year, I’ve developed the habit of writing down meal plans for the month, and I tend to go through my food cupboard at the end of every month and utilize whatever has been sitting for a long or needs to be used soon.

 This way, not only does the cabinet get a refresh, but I also end up with things I’d forgotten existed and end up saving quite a lot when grocery shopping.